ekariotakis/OQC_LL_icassp2026/README.md

 # Dense and Large Subgraph Detection via Lasry-Lions Double Envelopes - A Homotopy Approach

-This is a code repository for our submission in "The 40th Annual AAAI Conference on Artificial Intelligence".
+This is a code repository for our submission in "2026 IEEE International Conference on Acoustics, Speech, and Signal Processing".

 ## Abstract